Skip to main content

 • P154C: Cognitive Behavioral Therapy (4 units)

-• One upper-div Psychological Science course (4 units)
+• One upper-div Psychology course (4 units)

 • One SE195: Field Study course (4 units) OR additional upper-div PSB course (4 units)